Hacker News

 "Make sure your work is creating artifacts; Collect and share your artifacts to multiply their impact."
 Remains among my top items of career advice for software folks.

-7 hours ago by ChrisMarshallNY
+4 years ago by ChrisMarshallNY

 In my experience, I have pointed people to a vast array of shipping (and formerly shipping) software, and even hardware.
 I have a StackOverflow story (check my ID) that is a mile long.